RustyRoboticsBV/Rusty.ISA.Importer/README.md

        └...

 So the path to a file is always is category/opcode/file.
 The serializer places instructions without a category in a folder called "undefined".

+The `index.txt` file contains a list of folder paths, and is used for easy parsing, like so:

+    category_1/opcode_1
+    ...
+    category_1/opcode_n
+    ...
+    category_n/opcode_1
+    ...
+    category_n/opcode_n

 ## Instruction Definitions
 This section outlines the XML file structure for instruction definitions.
 Unless otherwise specified, all XML elements are optional.